Portkey-AI/docs/tracing-requests.md

 agent.run("What is 56 multiplied by 17654 to the 0.43 power?")
 ```

-When we run this, we get the following logs on Portkey
+When we run this, we get view following logs on Portkey

 ![Trace Logs in Portkey](https://github.com/Portkey-AI/quick-start/blob/main/images/trace-logs.gif)

 ### Managing user feedback via Trace IDs
+Trace IDs can also be used to link user feedback to generations.
+You can implement a thumbs up / thumbs down user feedback system or something more complex with our feedback APIs.
+This feedback can be linked to traces which can span over 1 generation or multiple ones.

+You can read about implementing user feedback in Portkey [here](https://github.com/Portkey-AI/quick-start/blob/main/feedback.md).